 - working with clients to develop regulatory compliant operating structures.

-John R. Chubbuck is a transactional attorney whose practice is primarily focused on aircraft matters that fall under the purview of the Federal Transportation Code, FAA Regulations, FAA Aircraft Registry, Cape Town Convention and International Registry.
-His practice regularly involves reviewing FAA records for aircraft, engines and propellers and advising local, national and international clients regarding title issues and liens and encumbrances of record at the FAA, and interest of record with the Cape Town Convention’s International Registry.
-He also reviews security agreements, leases, bills of sale and other documents to ensure compliance with FAA regulations and procedures for the perfection of ownership, security and lease interests.
+John’s aircraft title practice centers on reviewing FAA records for aircraft, engines and propellers and advising local, national and international clients regarding title issues, liens and encumbrances of record at the FAA, and interest of record with the Cape Town Convention’s International Registry.
+He also reviews security agreements, leases, bills of sale, and other documents to ensure compliance with FAA regulations and procedures for the perfection of ownership, security and lease interests.

 John’s achievements have earned him inclusion in The Best Lawyers in America: Ones to Watch (transportation law) and Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.
 He is also one of the principal authors of the United States of America section of L2B Aviation’s World Drone Regulations.

-John earned his bachelor’s degree in aviation management from the University of Oklahoma in 2006, working as a part-time flight instructor for much of his undergraduate career.
+John earned his bachelor’s degree in aviation management from the University of Oklahoma in 2006, working as a flight instructor while completing his undergraduate degree.
 Prior to attending law school, he served as an assistant chief flight instructor for a private flight school where he coordinated the school’s Federal Aviation Regulations Part 141 training program and oversaw regulatory compliance with respect to the school’s operational aspects.
-John is a certified flight instructor and holds a commercial pilot’s certificate for single and multi-engine land airplanes and instruments.Download Bio (PDF)
+John remains an active certified flight instructor and holds ratings for Airplane Multi and Single Engine Land, Airplane Single Engine Sea, and Instrument Airplane.Download Bio (PDF)